bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 (where the value is of the base type but can be mutated _in place_ under certain conditions).

-Lastly there are different modes to base types that can be combined with all of the above mentioned kinds to build other kinds.
-A mode is build by prepanding the modes symbol to the base type.
+Lastly there are different indirections to base types that can be combined with all of the above mentioned kinds to build other kinds.
+A indirection is build by prepanding a indirection symbol to the base type.

 		family T :: $_
 		family L :: ~_